-Ordering a Preconfigured Server
+Ordering a Prebuilt Server

 Go to the Servers and colocation section in the Control Panel and click Order.

-Step 1 — Select the configuration
+Step 1 — Select the Configuration

-All preconfigured servers are divided into lines.
+All prebuilt servers are divided into lines.
 This simplifies the selection process in terms of issues to be solved.
 For example, if you need a server with a graphics accelerator, choose one from the Graphic Line.
 If you need a server with a hardware RAID controller, choose one from the Storage Line.

 If you don’t know which configuration to choose, please call us on +7 800 555 06 75 or contact technical support.
 Selectel specialists will help you to choose the right equipment for your tasks, budget, and requirements.

-Step 2 — Operating system
+Step 2 — Operating System

 Excluding the Chipcore Line, you can order a server without an OS and install one later (as well as from an ISO image) via the KVM console, Selectel Boot Menu, or automated installation.
 See more in the OS installation section.